GitadarshSingh/ECOMM/README.md

 Ecomm - Spring Boot E-commerce Application

-Project Overview
+🚀 Project Overview

-Ecomm is a Spring Boot-based e-commerce backend application that provides APIs for managing users, products, and orders.
-It uses MySQL as the database and follows a RESTful architecture.
+Ecomm is a Spring Boot-based backend for an e-commerce application.
+It provides RESTful APIs to manage users, products, and orders, with MySQL as the database.

-Features
+✨ Features
 User Management

 Register new users